 Aduhelm (aducanumab or aducanumab-avwa) is an anti-amyloid monoclonal antibody.
 It's used to treat mild Alzheimer’s disease in adults.
 Aduhelm (aducanumab) is given as a monthly infusion through the veins by a healthcare professional (HCP).
 Some side effects of this medication include headaches and confusion.
 Aduhelm (aducanumab) received FDA approval in 2021 under the accelerated approval process.
-But the manufacturer of Aduhelm (aducanumab) announced that they plan to discontinue Aduhelm (aducanumab) in the United States in 2024.
+But in 2024, the manufacturer of Aduhelm (aducanumab) announced that they plan to discontinue Aduhelm (aducanumab) in the United States.

 Aduhelm (aducanumab) is anti-amyloid monoclonal antibody.
 It specifically targets a protein in the brain called beta-amyloid.
 In Alzheimer’s disease, these proteins clump together to form plaques.